-Charter schools are public schools, funded by tax dollars, that are mandated to be “innovative” in their approach to teaching and learning, yet also accountable to the local, state and federal governments.
-Charter schools must ensure that students are taught a standards-based curriculum by qualified teachers.
+Public Charter Schools are public schools, funded by tax dollars, that are mandated to be “innovative” in their approach to teaching and learning.
+Public Charter Schools are accountable to local, state, and federal agencies.
+Charter schools must ensure that qualified teachers teach students a standards-based curriculum.
 Seven Generations had its charter approved, via an application process, by the East Penn School District Board of Directors.
-Like other charter schools, it is self-managed with its own Board of Directors, but it must function within the guidelines of Charter School Law established by the State of Pennsylvania.
+Like other charter schools, Seven Generations CS is governed by a Board of Trustees, which functions within the guidelines of Charter School Law established by the State of Pennsylvania.

 2. What is the Seven Generations Charter School?

-Seven Generations is an environmental charter school in the East Penn School District that serves grades K-5.
-Seven Generations has three Kindergarten classes; three 1st grade classes; three 2nd grade classes; two 3rd grade classes; two 4th grade classes and two 5th grade classes.
-Grades K-3 are in the 154 E. Minor Street building and grades 4 and 5 are in the 33 E. Minor Street building.
+Seven Generations Charter School is an environment based charter school which resides in the East Penn School District.
+Our school serves children in grades K-5.
+Grades K-3 are in the 154 E. Minor Street building, and grades 4 and 5 are in the 33 E. Minor Street building.

 3. What is the focus of Seven Generations Charter School?

-Seven Generations Charter School uses an approach to learning known as “EIC” which stands for “using the Environment as an Integrated Context for learning.”
-We are the first school in Pennsylvania to be awarded EIC Model School status, by the State Education and Environment Roundtable (SEER).
-Our students spend a good deal of time outdoors in all kinds of weather, or on frequent field trips, immersed in learning experiences that expand their knowledge, and that have them actively observing, questioning, investigating and discovering how the natural and manmade world around them works.
+Seven Generations Charter School uses a curriculum framework known as “EIC,” which stands for “using the Environment as an Integrated Context for learning.”
+We are the first school in Pennsylvania to be awarded the EIC Model School status by the State Education and Environment Roundtable (SEER).
+Our students spend a good deal of time outdoors in all kinds of weather, or on frequent field trips, immersed in learning experiences that expand their knowledge, and that has them actively observing, questioning, investigating and discovering how the natural and social systems around them work.
 Ultimately, we are seeking to educate generations of students who are critical thinkers, adept problem-solvers, and passionate stewards of their community and the environment.

 4. What kind of student would enjoy learning at Seven Generations?

 Seven Generations does not (and cannot) discriminate in our admissions policy.
-However, we do encourage families applying to the school to please consider the potential allergy triggers that exist when children are outdoors on a consistent basis, as well as considering how your child reacts to seasonal changes while being outdoors and when hiking.
-Our mission includes a goal of creating active young stewards of the community and natural world.
+However, we do encourage families applying to the school to please consider the potential allergy triggers that exist when children are outdoors consistently, as well as considering how your child reacts to seasonal changes while being outdoors and when hiking.
+Our mission includes the goal of creating active young stewards of the community and the natural world.
 Children who enjoy being outdoors and physically engaged in their learning thrive in a program like ours since we use the surrounding environment as a teaching tool.

 5. Who can attend Seven Generations Charter School?